Last updated

 Key features

-• Lead and contact management: Manages leads, investors, customers, and investment opportunities, tracking interactions and segmenting contacts for targeted campaigns.
+• Lead and contact management: Manages leads, investors, customers, and investment opportunities with segmentation capabilities, though setup can be complex for mid-sized teams.

 Pros